 The 5th Amendment of the U.S. Constitution states: "[no person] shall be compelled in any criminal case to be a witness against himself."
 Through a bit of legal magic, witnesses in both criminal and civil proceedings can exercise this privilege and therefore avoid discussing incriminating matters.
-Lefkowitz v.
-Cunningham, 431 U.S. 810 (1977).
+(Lefkowitz v.
+Cunningham, 431 U.S. 810 (1977).)

-Virginia Code Ann. § 20-99 requires corroboration (confirmation) of the grounds for divorce.
-A divorce will not be granted on uncorroborated testimony of either spouse.
+Virginia divorce law requires corroboration (confirmation) of the grounds for divorce, and without it, the judge will not grant the divorce on the uncorroborated testimony of either spouse.
 In other words, one spouse's claim that there was an affair is not enough.

 Confusing case law

-Extramarital sex can be proven through "circumstantial evidence,” which is evidence based on inference, not on personal knowledge or observation.
-Bowen v.
+In Virginia, a spouse can prove adultery through "circumstantial evidence," but the evidence must be sufficient enough that a reasonable person would also believe the spouse is guilty of adultery.
+Circumstantial evidence is evidence that is based on inference, not on personal knowledge or observation.
+(Bowen v.
 Pernell, 190 Va.
-389 (1950).
-Nevertheless, circumstantial evidence must be clear and convincing.
-Haskins v.
+389 (1950).)
+Nevertheless, because adultery is a criminal offense in Virginia, circumstantial evidence must be clear and convincing and based on proven facts and reasonable inferences.
+Raising a "considerable or even strong suspicion of guilt is not enough."
+(Haskins v.
 Haskins, 188 Va.
-525, 530-531 (1948); Coe v.
-Coe, 225 Va.
-616, 622 (1983).
-Raising a "considerable or even strong suspicion of guilt is not enough.”
-Haskins v.
-Haskins, 188 Va.
-525, 530-531 (1948).
+525, 530-531 (1948).)

 A reasonable explanation may be enough to avoid a finding of adultery